ru4en/qnote/README.md

 ### print out version
 use the `-v` or the `--version` argument to check out the version of the program.
 ```$ qnote -v. --version```

+## DISCLAMER: this program is not yet ready for use. install at your own risk.